Best Colored Pencils for Your Budget

 |$$$$||Prismacolor Scholar||3 Stars||60||Link|

 $ – These are the most affordable sets available.
 In this price tier, you are typically looking at very low-quality sets or higher quality sets that are quite small.
 Many of these sets will be designed for kids or those just starting with colored pencils and will typically have very hard cores that are typical of budget sets.
-If you do go with a higher end choice, it will be a micro set that is generally designed to complement a larger set and in no way will have an exhaustive range of colors.
+If you do go with a higher-end choice, it will be a micro-set that is generally designed to complement a larger set and in no way will have an exhaustive range of colors.

 $$ – These are still very affordable.
 While a bit more expensive than the cheapest tier, most of these colored pencils will still be on the lower end of the spectrum.
 However, the sets will be larger which allows for a more diverse range of color choices.
 You still won’t be able to find a premium set that will have the choices of colors that will meet your needs, but you might get lucky and find a rather large complimentary set to go with your primary pencils.